Curtiss P-40 Warhawk variants: P-40J

 The main problem with the P-40 was its effective altitude ceiling of about 12,000 feet.
 Above that altitude the single-stage Allison V-1710 engine started to perform poorly.
 As a result, unless combat was taking place at low altitude, P-40 pilots often faced attack from above in the opening stages of an interception, a chronic problem which cost many lives.
 In response, Curtiss proposed the P-40J, which was basically a P-40E with a turbo-supercharged V-1710.
 Although a good idea on paper, there were many problems with fitting a turbo-supercharged V-1710 into the P-40.
 One of the main problems was the size of the turbocharger, which would not fit in the standard P-40 airframe.
 On top of that the intended engines were reserved for P-38 production.
-In May 1942 the project was cancelled without any being built.
+In May 1942 the project was cancelled without anything being built.